House GOP yanks vote on funding bill amid NY Republicans’ Amtrak concerns

 House Republicans on Tuesday punted plans to vote on a housing and transportation government funding bill over concerns from some in the party about a proposed drop in dollars for Amtrak.

-The House was expected to vote on legislation — which lays out billions of dollars in funding for programs within the departments of Transportation and Housing and Urban Development for most of next year — on Tuesday night.
+The House was expected to vote on legislation — which lays out billions of dollars in funding for programs within the Department of Transportation and Department of Housing and Urban Development for most of next year — on Tuesday.
 But those plans were scrapped at the last minute after members’ concerns brought into question its chances of passage.

 Ahead of the vote on Tuesday, Rep. Nick LaLota (R-N.Y.) told The Hill he wouldn’t be voting for the measure, citing concerns over Amtrak funding.